 - Other Big Banks ~ 0.90%

 As you can see, the top 3 listings above are all over the 2% mark, which is very competitive in today’s low-interest-rate environment.
-If you are willing to move your money around, you could take Tangerine up on their $50 offer and their 2.5% rate for 6 months, then move your money to a higher interest paying institution like EQ Bank.
+If you are willing to move your money around, you could take Tangerine up on their bonus offer for 6 months, then move your money to a higher interest paying institution like EQ Bank.

 Let me know what your favourite high-interest savings account and/or if I’m missing any major contenders in the market.-> If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).